Acura RDX: Third generation (TC1/2; 2019)

 Acura debuted the 2019 RDX Prototype, on January 15, 2018, at the North American International Auto Show.
 Production of the RDX began in May 2018 at East Liberty, Ohio.
-The 2019 model arrived at dealerships across North America on June 1, 2018.
+The third-generation RDX arrived at dealerships across North America on June 1, 2018 for the 2019 model year.

 Equipment

 An A-Spec trim was offered which added aggressive body modifications, metal paddle shifters, larger wheels, and optional red leather interior with black alcantara inserts.
 This was the first Acura car to feature the company's True Touch Pad Interface infotainment system which features a 10.2 inch widescreen HD display.
 It is operated by a touchpad which operates differently from a traditional touchpad (like the one found on a laptop).
 The touchpad uses absolute positioning, which would mean that the finger placement corresponds with the position of the screen.